The Benefits of Having a Business Exit Plan

 If the entrepreneur loses the hunger to learn, be the vision and leader of the business, it’s time for a change.
-Because a business is so dynamic, it requires leadership.
+Because business is so dynamic, it requires leadership.
 If this doesn’t happen it will shrivel and die.
 Capital, time and energy must keep moving otherwise it will fade away.

 If the entrepreneur leading the business recognizes it’s good business to plan for a change of ownership and therefore handle the matter in a proactive way, the chances of success are so much greater and so are the chances of getting the highest price possible.
 There is a very simple reason for this.
-The buyer of a business looks at and includes many things in their decision making process.
+The buyer of business looks at and includes many things in their decision-making process.
 However, there are basically two ingredients, the cash flow the business generates and its potential to generate more cash flow in the future.
 If either one is missing, the buyer will require a discount on the purchase price of the business.
 If both are missing, it will be a business extremely difficult to sell.

 As the entrepreneur works through their decision to sell the business, a critical component that will help them do this successfully is to start putting into place things the entrepreneur will move to after they sell the business.
 It can be intriguing to watch older entrepreneurs work through the process of selling a business, handling all the negotiations and questions from the buyer and just prior to signing the documents to transfer ownership to the buyer, decide not to sell.
-The reason they decide not to sell is because the appeal of cruising the world or playing golf 5 days a week or looking after the grandchildren all of a sudden doesn’t have the same appeal as going to work each day.
+The reason they decide not to sell is that the appeal of cruising the world or playing golf 5 days a week or looking after the grandchildren all of a sudden doesn’t have the same appeal as going to work each day.
 So a good exit plan for an entrepreneur as its first priority needs to have a clear strategy detailing to what the entrepreneur is going to move.

 The next ingredient is to make sure a good team is in place to advise and protect the transition of the business.
 The team can include accountants, business attorney’s, financial planners, lenders and a business broker to market and handle all buyer inquiries about the business.
 The most important ingredient to the entrepreneur is trust.
 If the entrepreneur does not have a trusting relationship with any of the people on their team, they need to be replaced.